 FIGURE 8.
-Impulse responses to an APP shock, using an HF proxy
+Impulse responses to an asset purchase shock - US evidence

-Note: We use as an instrument in the VAR the "QE factor" from Altavilla, Brugnolini, Gürkaynak, Motto, and Ragusa (2019), extracted from OIS changes around monetary policy announcements.
-The size of the shock is scaled to induce an immediate increase in asset purchases of 1% of GDP.
+Note: The size of the shock is scaled to induce an immediate increase in asset purchases of 1% of GDP.
 In each panel, the median is reported in solid line, while the 68% and 90% error bands are shown by blue areas.